CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ### Alternate Service Process

 Some services may run in "privileged" mode.
 This means that they are allowed to bypass the Service Server (which makes them much faster) and pull their tasks directly from Redis.
-Privileged services can also save their analysis results directly into the datastore and save their embedded and supplementary files directly into the filestore.
+Privileged services can also save their analysis results directly into the Datastore and save their embedded and supplementary files directly into the Filestore.

 !!! tip "Running in privileged mode is only recommended for services that do not execute the files directly on their containers because these services have complete access to all core components instead of only having access to the Service Server."

-### Components Part of the File Submission Process
+### File Submission Components

 #### UI Frontend